2013 Parañaque local elections: Background

 Mayor Florencio M. Bernabe Jr. was term-limited.
 His son, Second District Councilor Florencio "Benjo" Bernabe III ran for his place.
 Bernabe was challenged by First District Representative Edwin Olivarez.

 Vice Mayor Gustavo Tambunting was on his second term.
-He won't ran for third and final term, instead, he ran as representative of Second District.
-Second District Councilor Jose Enrico Golez, son of Representative Roilo Golez ran for his place.
-Golez was challenged by his fellow councilor, Edwin Benzon of the same district.
+He did not run for third and final term, instead, he ran as representative of Second District.
+Second District Councilor Jose Enrico "Rico" Golez, son of Rep. Jose Roilo Golez ran for his place.
+Golez was challenged by his fellow councilor, Edwin "Bong" Benzon of the same district.

 First District Representative Edwin Olivarez was on his first term.
-He won't ran for second term, instead he ran as Mayor.
+He did not run for second term, instead he ran as Mayor.
 His brother, Councilor Eric Olivarez ran for his place.
 Olivarez was challenged by former Representative Eduardo Zialcita and former Councilor Florante "Jun" Romey Jr.

 Second District Representative Roilo Golez was term-limited.
-Vice Mayor Gustavo Tambunting ran for his place.
+Vice Mayor Gustavo "Gus" Tambunting ran for his place.
 Tambunting was challenged by former Mayor and actor Joselito "Joey" Marquez and Pacifico Rosal.